openstack/openstack-manuals/doc/cli-reference/source/nova.rst

   honoured only if device type is supplied) type=device type (e.g. disk, cdrom, ...;
   defaults to 'disk') device=name of the device
-  (e.g. vda, xda, ...; if omitted, hypervisor driver chooses suitable device depending on selected bus; note the libvirt driver always uses default device names), size=size of the block device in MB(for swap) and in GB(for other formats) (if omitted, hypervisor driver calculates size), format=device will be formatted (e.g. swap, ntfs, ...; optional), bootindex=integer used for ordering the boot
+  (e.g. vda, xda, ...; tag=device metadata tag
+  (optional) if omitted, hypervisor driver chooses suitable device depending on selected bus; note the libvirt driver always uses default device names), size=size of the block device in MB(for swap) and in GB(for other formats) (if omitted, hypervisor driver calculates size), format=device will be formatted (e.g. swap, ntfs, ...; optional), bootindex=integer used for ordering the boot